Glassy Signatures in Water's Second Liquid: Supplementary Information for Fig. 1

 \subsection{Influence of the barostat on two-state fluctuations}

-In the main text, we showed that the two-state fluctuations reported in the literature, which were previously assigned to a liquid--liquid transition, instead reflect intermittent trapping in a kinetically arrested, low-energy glassy state that is not accessible in equilibrium at the corresponding state point.
+In the main text, we showed that the two-state fluctuations, which were previously assigned to a liquid--liquid transition, instead reflect intermittent trapping in a low-energy glassy state that is not accessible in equilibrium at the corresponding state point.
 Since large pressure fluctuations in the small simulation box (192 molecules) are presumed to facilitate trapping in an energy state corresponding to lower pressures, we investigated how different barostat settings influence the observed two-state fluctuation behavior.
-To this end, we employed the SCAN@DNN model with identical settings and procedures (3200~bar, initialized in the high-density regime) as used in the literature \cite{gartner2022liquid} to detect the purported liquid--liquid fluctuations.
-In addition, we performed a second simulation in which all parameters were kept identical, except that the damping constants of both the barostat and thermostat were increased by a factor of 10.
-Both simulations were run for 1~$\mu$s, i.e., twice as long as in the original work.
+To this end, we compare the simulation presented in Fig.~\ref{fig:1}, where we used identical settings and procedures (3200~bar, initialized in the high-density regime) as in the literature \cite{gartner2022liquid} to detect the purported liquid--liquid fluctuations, with a second simulation in which all parameters were kept identical, except that the damping constants of both the barostat and thermostat were increased by a factor of 10 (i.e., $\tau_{\rm thermo}$ from 50~fs to 500~fs and $\tau_{\rm baro}$ from 500~fs to 5~ps).
+Both simulations were run for approx. 1~$\mu$s, i.e., twice as long as in the original work.
 The potential energy, density, and time-resolved mean square displacement are shown in Fig.~\ref{fig:barostat}, with the original settings on the left-hand side and the modified settings on the right-hand side.
-While the simulation performed with the original settings again exhibits trapping in a low-energy, low-density kinetically arrested state for a significant fraction of the trajectory (here, $\sim 0.5~\mu$s), in agreement with Fig.~\ref{fig:MSD}, the behavior is markedly different for the modified settings.
-In this case, no long-lived trapping in the low-energy state is observed; instead, only very short excursions occur, with the longest appearing at around 0.75~$\mu$s and lasting for approximately $\sim 50$~ns.
-These results demonstrate that the previously reported two-state fluctuations are highly sensitive to barostat parameters and may therefore not be indicative of an underlying equilibrium liquid--liquid transition, but instead from non-equilibrium trapping effects.
+While the simulation performed with the original settings exhibits trapping in a low-energy, low-density, low-mobility state for a significant fraction of the trajectory (here, $\sim 0.5~\mu$s), as described in the main text, the behavior is markedly different for the modified settings: In this case, no long-lived trapping in the low-energy state is observed; instead, only very short excursions occur, with the longest appearing at around 0.75~$\mu$s and lasting for approximately $\sim 50$~ns.
+These results demonstrate that the two-state fluctuations are highly sensitive to barostat parameters and may therefore not be indicative of an underlying equilibrium liquid--liquid transition, but instead from non-equilibrium trapping effects.